jrp2014/ThreadScope/README.md

 Use `git clone` or `cabal unpack threadscope` to get the source and move into the threadscope directory.

+After the following the steps below to bujild threadscope, you will need to `cabal v2-install threadscope` it or `cabal v2-run threadscope` it.

+for GHC 8.6.3, you may need to add `--allow-newer=template-haskell,Cabal` to your `cabal` commands.

 ### Linux

 GTK+2 is required to be installed.
 On Ubuntu-like systems: